Classroom Rules: How to Create and Enforce Them Effectively

 To succeed, I spent two weeks developing and implementing classroom rules with the students.
 This process gave us the following in the classroom:

 1. Everyone feels respected: That’s everyone knows when to do what and how.
 Due to this, every student is respected by every member of the class.
-This makes everyone wants to learn and participate during lessons.
+This makes everyone want to learn and participate during lessons.

 2. The classroom becomes safe for everyone: Our rules from activities or actions that expose members of the class to danger.
 For example, fighting is not allowed.
 With that, we have peace of mind to concentrate on our lessons.